n0nick/iterated_learning_model/README.md

 This work is a part of my seminar paper for the course [0627-3777 Learning
 Seminar: Computation and Cognition](http://www2.tau.ac.il/yedion/syllabus.asp?year=2012&course=0627377701).

+## Assumptions

+1. All full meanings (sentences) are comprised of three parts: Agent, Patient and Predicate.
+They are all mandatory.
+2. Meaning units (whether ufll or partial) cannot have more than one word assigned to them.

 ## References

 [1] Kirby, S. (2000) *Syntax without Natural Selection: How compositionality